SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 This means that SKEMA requires parsing of both SKEMA objects aswell as SKON data.

-All metadata **should** be at the top of a SKEMA file.
+All metadata **needs** to be at the top of a SKEMA file.

 Metadata entries are surrounded by `~` chracters on both sides and contain a key-value pair.

-There are two metadata directives that are always madatory.
+There are two metadata directives that are always mandatory.
 Those are as follows:

 - `Version` which is followed by an integer.
 This is the SKEMA language version.